miktim/RESTup/RESTup_server_v1.3_61100-EN.md

 #### 5. User interface (experiment)

 The user interface is based on WebDAV class 1 protocol.
 The interface is a set of remote virtual folders.
-The action type for user files is determined by the service assigned to the folder.
+The action type for user job files is determined by the service assigned to the folder.
 Operating principle:
  - connect to the server (mount remote folder /restup/dav/);
  - select the service folder;
  - copy the source files to the "%inFolderName%" subfolder;